-No difference in brand name and generic drugs regarding thyroid dysfunctionJuly 11th, 2011 in Medications /
+No difference in brand name and generic drugs regarding thyroid dysfunctionJuly 11, 2011 in Medicine & Health / Medications

 There is no difference between brand-name and generic drug formulations of amiodarone -- taken to control arrhythmia in the incidence of thyroid dysfunction, according to a study in CMAJ (Canadian Medical Association Journal).